mah0x211/lua-kqueue/README.md

 - `kqueue.write`: file descriptor used as the identifier.
 - `kqueue.signal`: signal number used as the identifier.
 - `kqueue.timer`: timer identifier used as the identifier.
+- `kqueue.trigger`: internal pipe read file descriptor used as the identifier.

 **Returns**